0xd230/Hand-Gestures-Recognition/README.md

 - `running_mode`: As said, here we choose what mode we would like to use, in this case we'll use LIVE_STREAM by writing `running_mode = runningMode.LIVE_STREAM`

-- `result_callback`: This is the field where we specify our "drop-off point", for this, we must first create a function, a place, for the library to put the results in.
+- `result_callback`: This is the field where we specify our "drop-off point", for this, we must first create a function where we can take and process the data given, a place, for the library to put the results in.
 Say we create the function `process_result()`. after creating, we must also declare some arguments, these arguments serves as eahc pint of the drop off location. `result`, the variable that will contain the result variables, such as the finger's coordinate, `outIMG`, which is the literal frmae we are working on, the same one that we fed previously, and finally the `timestamp_ms`, which is the duration since our prgram was ran in miliseconds.

 - `num_hands`: simply the amount of hands we want to process.

 Here, we save the configuration into a local variable that we can feed later into the program, so its: change the settings -> save it into a variable -> feed the customized settings into the program later.